ewiggin/tyrionf/README.md

 > Result: `<p>Tyrion Lannister</p>`

 #### What more?
-You can put any question on issues section.
+You can write any question on issues section.
 This framework is writed in 15 minutes to explain MVC an student.